a-angeliev/Shoecommerce/server/README.md

 >   "message": "The item already exist"
 > }
 >```
-> - **also you will get error message if product or doesn't exist
+> - **also you will get error message if product doesn't exist
 >
 > ## Get all wishes for current user
 > Need only to access right endpoint.
 No needed body or url params.
 User comes from the token.
 > ### Request
 > `[GET] /wishes`
-> Response will contains list of products objects
+> Response will contain list of objects (products)
 > ### Response
 > ```json
 > [